 EE – Electrical Engineering

 Forum -The Forum is what students call the stairs and seating area in front of the video wall in the Student Center.
 It’s a great place for a chat or to watch one of the shows put on by CUB on Friday or Saturday nights.
+Students are even known to gather together to watch sports on the big screen!

 HEOP – The Higher Education Opportunity Program is focused on providing access and opportunity to eligible students to give assistance in obtaining a college degree.

-Hill Campus, Now “The Collins Hill Campus” – The primary part of campus which is on the hill, between Route 11 and Clarkson Ave.
+Hill Campus, Now the “Collins Hill Campus” – The primary part of the campus which is on the hill, between Route 11 and Clarkson Ave.
 The Collins Hill Campus was named in honor of longtime University President Tony Collins.
 Commemorative signage recognizes Collins’ 19 years as President of the University and the contributions he and his wife, Karen Collins, have made to the greater Clarkson community since coming to Potsdam in 1982.

 Holcroft House – Located near the main entrance to campus, this currently houses the undergraduate and transfer admissions office.
 The oldest building on campus, built in 1821-22 as was a home for members of the Clarkson family.
 In 1927 Annie Clarkson left Holcroft House and some 600 acres of land to the university, in dedication to her uncle.
 Rumors have it that the house is haunted, but you’ll have to see that for yourself.
-Holcroft Night is hosted here, an event which happens during the first week of classes where freshman meet for fun and a fireworks show!
+Holcroft Night is hosted here, an event that happens during the first week of classes where freshmen meet for fun and a fireworks show!

 IRC

 IRC – The Indoor Recreational Center is what students call the groups of athletic buildings surrounding the field house.
-It is home to the Deneka Family Fitness Center, a 25-meter swimming pool, an indoor track, the field house for tennis, volleyball or basketball, racquetball courts, and a sauna.
+It is home to the Deneka Family Fitness Center, a 25-meter swimming pool, an indoor track, the field house for tennis, volleyball, or basketball, racquetball courts, and a sauna.

 ISE – Institute for a Sustainable Environment